TLChilton/mailspring-bushido/README.md

 This is a list of the differences between both themes:

 * Centered the options button within the border in the top right

+More could be added as I find things to change in my normal use